 Password Best Practices and Requirements

 FAU is committed to the highest integrity in securing its IT environment.
-The FAU username or your FAUNet ID and your password is the university's standard for authentication for most information systems.
+Your FAUNet ID and your password is the University's standard for authentication for most information systems.

 FAU Account Security Requirements

 - Passwords must be 8 to 30 characters in length.